The Laplace-Beltrami spectrum on Naturally Reductive Homogeneous Spaces: Introduction

-The present paper is organized in two parts.
-The first part deals with the general theory, while the second part is devoted to the $7$-dimensional Aloff-Wallach manifold $W^{1,1}=\SU(3)/S^1$, which was in fact the starting point of this work (the reasons are given below), one of the most interesting manifolds admitting metrics of strictly positive sectional curvature.
 Let us summarise the most important results of the first part.
 We begin with two key observations: Let $(G/K,g)$ be a reductive Riemannian homogeneous space.
 If $H\subset G$ is a subgroup which commutes with $K$ and whose adjoint action preserves $g$, the Riemannian submersion $G/K\rightarrow G/(K\times H)$ has totally geodesic fibres.
 The deformation of the metric $g$ of the quotient space $G/K$ along the fibres $H/K$ gives rise to the notion of \textit{canonical variation} of the metric.
 It is known that the Laplace-Beltrami operator may then be split into a horizontal and vertical part, and hence its spectrum behaves particularly well for metrics that are canonical variations (Subsection \ref{subsec:submersions}).
 Secondly, many known interesting families of homogeneous metrics occur as canonical variations of normal homogeneous metrics.
 However, the realization as an abstract canonical variation is not enough to fully \emph{compute} the spectrum, and non-trivial canonical variations of normal homogeneous spaces are rarely again normal (and it is usually difficult to decide whether they are or not), so the classical results on spectra of normal homogeneous metrics do not apply.
 Thus, we prove in a first step a generalization of the Freudenthal formula (Theorem \ref{thm eigenvalues casimir}) for \emph{any} naturally reductive homogeneous metric $(G/K,g)$, which relies on a suitable generalization of the classical Casimir operator (Definition \ref{dfn:gen_Casimir}).
 In a second step, we define a large class of canonical variations of normal homogeneous metrics \emph{that are naturally reductive for another presentation $G'/K'$}, thus closing the gap between the two approaches (Subsection \ref{subsec:nrhm}).
 We prove that the corresponding families of metrics on $G/K$ and $G'/K'$ are isometric under a careful identification of parameters (Theorem \ref{thm: isometry main result}).
 Theorem \ref{thm: spectrum main result} then states an explicit formula for the spectrum in terms of $K'$-spherical representations that makes the dependency on the deformation parameters of the metric totally explicit and reduces the computation to an intricate, but theoretically solvable problem of representation theory.
 As an application, we conclude a formula for the full Laplace-Beltrami spectrum of a homogeneous $3$-$(\alpha,\delta)$-Sasaki manifold in Corollary \ref{cor: spectrum 3 alpha delta}, and we obtain a new lower bound on its first basic eigenvalue that we compare to the recent results of \cite{Semmelmann Nagy}.